The Best Classes to Help Students for College

 Electives

-No two high schools or colleges are the same.
-You need should always discuss your class choices with a counselor to make sure you are on the right track, but don’t rely on them for everything, either.
-Do your own research and find out what class requirements you need to fulfill in high school in order to be admitted to the college of your dreams.
-Failing to do this can lead to serious disappointment.
+You should always discuss your class choices with a counselor to make sure you are on the right track, but don’t rely on them for everything, either.
+Do your own research and find out what class requirements you need to fulfill in high school in order to be admitted to the college of your choosing.